 Then a brilliant idea hit me: I should ask the seller on eBay for a discount.
 The online retailing giant opened a proverbial can of worms when it started allowing sellers to add the “or best offer” option to auction listings.
-Even though this listing didn’t allow for haggling from its “buy it now” option, I thought I would try anyway.
+Even though this listing didn’t allow for haggling for discounts from its “buy it now” option, I thought I would try anyway.

 So I emailed the seller, asking if the listing price on eBay was the best it could offer.
 I had nothing to lose.
 The worst thing it could tell me was no. And the seller had already beaten the best price I could find elsewhere by more than 10 percent.

 I was pleasantly surprised when the retailer lowered the price by an additional 15 percent and threw in free shipping.
 This made me wonder how many other opportunities for discounts I was missing.
 All it takes is a little creativity and negotiation skills.
 Here are a few ideas.